n8n-io/n8n-docs/docs/integrations/builtin/credentials/slack.md

 13. After you've added scopes, go up to the **OAuth Tokens for Your Workspace** section and select **Install to Workspace**.
 You must be a Slack workspace admin to complete this action.
 14. Select **Allow**.
-15. At this point, you should be able select the OAuth button in your n8n credential to connect.
+15. At this point, you should be able to select the OAuth button in your n8n credential to connect.

 Refer to the Slack API [Quickstart](https://api.slack.com/quickstart){:target=_blank .external-link} for more information.
 Refer to the Slack [Installing with OAuth](https://api.slack.com/authentication/oauth-v2){:target=_blank .external-link} documentation for more details on the OAuth flow itself.